-If you will sleep on the ground, bringing a camping mattress or a sleeping pad is a must.
+If you will sleep on the ground, bringing a camping mattress or a sleeping pad is a must, (but NOT on the Camino).
 A sleeping pad doesn’t just serve to provide comfort and prevent soreness from rocks and roots.
 It also prevents the ground from sucking away your body heat.

 Because of this, a sleeping pad is an essential piece of winter camping gear.
 A sleeping pad also helps protect your sleeping bag and prolong its lifespan.